What is the Burden of Proof in a Personal Injury Case in Massachusetts?

 - Maintenance reports

 This evidence can come from numerous sources.
 Some pieces of evidence might be relatively easy to get, like accident reports.
 Other types can be much more challenging to obtain, like surveillance footage.
-Without the help of our Massachusetts personal injury attorneys, important evidence that your case will need to rely on could go missing or be destroyed.
+Without the help of our Haverhill, MA personal injury lawyers, important evidence that your case will need to rely on could go missing or be destroyed.

 If You Suffered a Personal Injury in Massachusetts, Our Personal Injury Attorneys Can Help